Equity and Inclusion at Corlears

 Evolution of Social Justice, Equity, and Inclusion at Corlears

 Our social justice program has evolved in a thoughtful way in the four years since its implementation.
 While our work in equity and inclusion crosses all social identifiers, in the first years of the initiative we have placed an emphasis on developing our understanding of race.

 During our first year (2015-16) the Corlears faculty and staff focused on ourselves, on our own identities, and how our identity influences everything we do.

-During the 2018-19 school year we are continuing to build the presence of social justice, equity and inclusion in the educational program through a focus on identity and fairness.
+During the fourth year (2018-19) we are continuing to build the presence of social justice, equity, and inclusion in the educational program through a focus on identity and fairness.
 We continue to develop and support conversations about race through our social justice morning meetings, literature based inquiry and art explorations.
 Our work to partner with and support parents is also ongoing.